What qualifications do you need?

 Can I transfer credits from other awards?

 If you have studied material as part of a previous qualification that is comparable in content and standard, you might be exempted from the equivalent course of our degree.
-This is known as Accreditation of Prior Learning (APL).
-You can receive accreditation for up to four full courses at Level 4 or a maximum of two courses at Level 5.
+This is known as Recognition of Prior Learning (APL).
+You can receive recognition for up to four full courses at Level 4 or a maximum of two courses at Level 5.